Deploy a Micronaut Microservices Application to the Amazon Elastic Kubernetes Service

 aws ecr get-login-password --region $AWS_REGION | docker login --username AWS --password-stdin $AWS_ACCOUNT_ID.dkr.ecr.$AWS_REGION.amazonaws.com

 2.3.
-Create and Publish a Container Image of the Native Users Microservice #
+Create a Container Image of the Native users Microservice

 ./gradlew dockerBuildNative

-Note: If you encounter problems creating a container image, run the following command from the users/build/docker/native-main/ directory:
+Note: If you are having issues building a container image, try the following command from the users/ directory:

 docker build . -t users-aws -f DockerfileNative